 3. TREO includes Y2O3

-Historical processing at Phalaborwa, including initial flotation by Foskor followed by further processing in Sasol’s phosphoric acid plant, deposited a gypsum residue with upgraded rare earth elements in chemical form in stacks.
-With the rare earth elements already in chemical form, the Company has now developed a flowsheet to deliver high-purity separated oxides of the target magnet rare earths, namely neodymium, praseodymium, dysprosium and terbium.
-With fewer stages and greater flexibility in the flowsheet, it delivers significant capital and operating expenditure savings when compared to traditional technology.
+Historical processing at Phalaborwa, including initial flotation by Foskor followed by further processing in Sasol’s phosphoric acid plant, deposited a gypsum residue with upgraded rare earth elements in the stacks.
+With the rare earth elements already in a chemically ‘cracked’ form, Rainbow’s process allows them to be recovered from a single hydrometallurgical processing plant.

 Typical unit processes | Typical rare earths project | Phalaborwa |